talharabani/Attack-detection-system-for-CPS/QUICK_START_EXTENSION.md

 ## 🎯 How to Run the System

-### Option 1: Public Download Page (For Users)
+### Option 1: Public Download Page (For Users) ⬇️

-This shows the download page to users visiting your URL:
+**This is what users see to download the extension:**

 ```bash
 python run_public_download.py
 ```

 **Access:** `http://localhost:8501`
-- Users see download page
+- ✅ Users see download page
-- They can download the extension
+- ✅ They can download the extension
-- They CANNOT see your private dashboard
+- ✅ They CANNOT see your private dashboard
+- ✅ No password required

+**Use this when:** You want users to visit your URL and download the extension

+---

-### Option 2: Private Dashboard (For You)
+### Option 2: Private Dashboard (For You) 🔒

-This shows your password-protected dashboard:
+**This is YOUR private monitoring dashboard:**

 ```bash
 python run_dashboard.py dashboard